 Early Years Program

 Based on the Early Years Foundation Stage (EYFS), the statutory framework for Early Years education in England, our curriculum draws content from some of the best approaches in progressive education to reflect our learning principles.
 For example, the natural outdoor environment acts as our primary learning space, inspired by forest school and play based educational practices.
 Our semi-structured activities have been inspired by the Reggio Emilia approach that allows for multiple ways of learning and expression.
 In this approach, teachers continually design the curriculum, units and lessons, in relationship to the unfolding interests and readiness of the children.
+In our early years program, children learn in a mixed age group and spend every morning in nature where they are drawn to explore, interact and become resilient.
+Wonder Valley’s natural setting provides space where children benefit from:

 The morning session includes an unstructured free play session as well as a more structured session that incorporates elements from our early years curriculum.